88-degrees/Book-of-Changes/appendix02s2.md

 The same remark may be made on the explanation of the Text of the first line.
 I can myself do little more than guess at its meaning.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe that nothing is said about the case of the 'concubine' in the Text; but that it is covered by the following the more noble,' 'so condensed and complete are the words of the sage!'

-The same editors find a pregnant sense in the conclusion of paragraph 2:--'There will be no fault in me to which my enemy can point, and his disposition to find fault will be diminished.'
+The same editors find a pregnant sense in the conclusion of paragraph 2: -- 'There will be no fault in me to which my enemy can point, and his disposition to find fault will be diminished.'

 'What was required of the caldron in the third line was that that line and line 5, instead of 6, should be correlates;' but there is little meaning in such a statement.